 Finally, I believe it is incumbent upon this Parliament to ensure that we do not leave the European Union with no deal because the consequences of this would be so damaging to our area and to the country as a whole.
 If the UK leaves the EU with no deal, we would be immediately subject to the World Trade Organisation rules on trade, which would mean tariffs on all our trade and significant barriers to trade, which would result in cost and delay to business.
 A No Deal Brexit would also mean greater customs checks at ports, a hard border between Ireland and Northern Ireland, disruptions to food and medical supplies and would have enormous implications for policing and security.
 The UK is involved in thousands of police investigations through Europol and benefits greatly from the European Arrest Warrant, we would lose membership and the benefits of all this were we to leave with no deal.

 Taken together, the withdrawal agreement and the political declaration are a miserable failure after two years of negotiations.
 Labour do not accept the choice is now between Theresa May’s deal or no deal.
 We have been very clear that if this deal is voted down, Labour will work across Parliament to block ‘no deal’.
-Our preference is for there to be a general election and we will fight for that but, if that if that is not possible, we will keep all options on the table to prevent no deal – including campaigning for a public vote.
+Our preference is for there to be a general election and we will fight for that but, if that is not possible, we will keep all options on the table, including campaigning for a public vote.